Upper Peninsula of Michigan: Arrival of Europeans

 Étienne Brûlé, an explorer and Catholic missionary working on behalf of the colony of New France under the tutelage of fellow explorer Samuel de Champlain, was the first known European to visit the peninsula.
-Accompanied by Wendat tribesmen, he is recorded to have sailed the St. Marys River around the year 1620 in search of a route to the Far East.
-French colonists subsequently laid claim to the land in the 17th century, with other European explorers and missionaries (including Jacques Marquette) mapping the area and engaging with Indians throughout the century and into the 1700s.
+Accompanied by Wyandot tribesmen, he is recorded to have sailed the St. Marys River around the year 1620 in search of a route to the Far East.
+French colonists had laid claim to the land in the 17th century, with other European explorers and missionaries, Jacques Marquette among them, mapping the area and engaging with Indians throughout the century and into the 1700s.
 The government of New France set about establishing missions and fur trading posts such as Sault Ste.
-Marie and St. Ignace, Sault Ste.
-Marie (est. 1668) being the oldest European settlement in Michigan and the site of Native American settlements for centuries, including the contemporary Sault Tribe of Chippewa Indians.
+Marie and St. Ignace, both of which were locations chosen by Marquette.
+Sault Ste.
+Marie, founded in 1668, is the oldest European settlement in Michigan and the site of Native American settlements for centuries, including the contemporary Sault Tribe of Chippewa Indians.
 By 1680, the major Ojibwe communities on the peninsula were in the Sault, L’Anse, and on Grand Island.

 Following the end of the French and Indian War (part of the Seven Years' War) in 1763, the territory was ceded to Great Britain.
 American Indian tribes who formerly allied with the French were dissatisfied with the British occupation, which brought new territorial policies.
 Whereas the French cultivated alliances among the Indians, the British postwar approach was to treat the tribes as conquered peoples.
 In 1763, tribes united in Pontiac's Rebellion to try to drive the British from the area.
 American Indians captured Fort Michilimackinac, at present-day Mackinaw City, then the principal fort of the British in the Michilimackinac region, as well as others and killed hundreds of British.
 In 1764, they began negotiations with the British, resulting in temporary peace and changes in objectionable British policies.